TwnKey/SenScriptsDecompiler/README.md

 This tool was originally meant to decompile the scenario files from The Legend of Heroes: Trails of Cold Steel III, located in data/scripts/scena and talk.\
 Then I added support for ani, btl, ui, book.\
-Then I added support for CS1, CS2, and now Tokyo Xanadu.\
+Then I added support for CS1, CS2, Tokyo Xanadu and CS4.\
-I plan to add support for CS4 after I beat the game when it releases on PC.\
-I also plan to add support for Hajimari when the Clouded Leopard Entertainment PC version releases this summer.
+I don't know about Hajimari.

+# Warning
+When creating custom functions in XLSX files, never call your function with a name starting with "\_".
+I don't see a reason to do that and it's safer not to.
+In fact my tool is not handling functions starting with "_" correctly: they are either called from another function (then they use instructions), or never called and follow a very specific format.
+For now my tool is using a simple workaround that has no guarantee to work for future games, but I don't see any risk right now.
+In the very unlikely case that anyone was having a problem related to that, I would update it though.

 # Instruction codes

 Script files from recent Falcom games are made of functions, which are themselves made of instructions.
 Each instruction has an OP Code (one signature byte) and a functionality, which might vary between games.
-To help understand what the instructions do, I plan to make a documentation (probably only for CS3).
+To help understand what the instructions do, I wrote a simple doc: https://docs.google.com/document/d/1YVjFSkPsj9M0UgsI6_de4TSz35MeL_rGuhSQDtRTXxw/edit?usp=sharing.

 # What is the point of this tool?